Hrithik-41/Assignments/README.md

 1. Created 2 variables asking first and last name as an input from user.
 2. Created a variable as a full_name to concatenate first and last name
 3. Printed the statement with greeting.

+ASSIGNMENT 2:
+Module 3: Control Structures in Python

+Task 1: Check if a Number is Even or Odd

+*****Solution:
+1. Created num variable to take input from user and store.
+2. With if else statement, first check the input is even or not by giving getting remainder 0 using modulus operator.
+3. If remainder is 0 printed Even else printed Odd.

+Task 2: Sum of Integers from 1 to 50 Using a Loop
+*****Solution:
+1. Created num variable and stored the value to add and sum variable initiated with 0.
+2. Initiated for loop and given a range to num+1.
+3. Inside for loop given a statement to add and store the value in sum.
+4. Printed as the final output stored.